 I’ll cut away from that scene for a moment to say this: I believe as a parent you have to let your children take their efforts all the way to the wire… and beyond sometimes.
-I believe you have to watch them—let them—struggle with things great and small and they must see them through even, at times, to failure.
+I think you have to watch them—let them—struggle with things great and small and they must see them through even, at times, to failure.
 And that we must resist the compulsion to do things for them; whether to relieve their frustration or because of our own urgency.
-“You’re taking too long…” we tell them trying to move them along faster because of our time agenda… they’re on our clock and we’re waiting.
-So we step in too soon.
+“You’re taking too long…” we tell them trying to move them along faster because of our time agenda… they’re on our clock, and we’re waiting.
+So, we step in too soon.

 But every time we do that we teach our children something tremendously negative and limiting: we tell them it’s okay to give a token effort.
 And begin to embed that easily becoming frustrated can lead to someone stepping in to do things for them.
-Or that stretching it out while complaining, is how to handle a difficult challenge… that if someone needs it bad enough they’ll help them do it.
+Or that stretching it out while complaining is how to handle a difficult challenge… that if someone needs it bad enough, they’ll help them do it.

 I know sometimes we have to step in; we have to help our children.
 I don’t dispute that.
 But we have to be careful not to create and reinforce that expectation in them (or other family members… and even close friends).
-We must choose when it’s an absolute necessity; and to not to do so lightly because we have a low frustration threshold of our own to deal with.
-So if possible, don’t give into it.
+We must choose when it’s an absolute necessity, and to not to do so lightly because we have a low frustration threshold of our own to deal with.
+If possible, don’t give into it.
 Do the right thing for your child and maybe learn something beneficial yourself.

-Her, Alpha’s, challenge that morning was something she’d encountered before and I had shown her how to deal with it… how to beat it and win but that apparently hadn’t stuck with her.
-We had finished breakfast and I drank my coffee as she and Beta worked to complete their preparation for school.
+Her, Alpha’s, challenge that morning was something she’d encountered before, and I had shown her how to deal with it… how to beat it and win but that apparently hadn’t stuck with her.
+We had finished breakfast, and I drank my coffee as she and Beta worked to complete their preparation for school.
 In less than 30 minutes, they’d have to catch the bus.

 “Come on…” Alpha cried and with that announcement, I knew it had begun; the frustration.
 I looked at her.
 “I can’t get it…” she complained to Beta.
 Something came to mind; an iconic image of a woman… she represented those who rallied, served their country and did what needed to be done in time of war.
 I stood, came to the center of the kitchen and raised my arms and my voice: